ReidLichi/scrimmageQA/TESTPLAN.md/TESTPLAN.md

 - [ ] Create a new Version

 ### Create A New Version
-    Ensure that an admin is able to successfully create a version in a group.
+    Ensure that a user is able to successfully create a version in a group.
 Validate:
 - [ ] Title is "AlphaNumeric" and required
 - [ ] Description is "AlphaNumeric" and required